04xRaynal/File_Explorer_JavaSwing/README.md

 ***
 ### It displays all the System files.
 Also lets you rename, delete and edit the files.

-#### JTree displays the file System files in a tree format, JTable displays the list of files in the selected path.
+#### JTree displays the System files in a tree format, JTable displays the list of files in the selected path.
 ---
 Displaying System files